BenjaminSchubert/dwas/docs/index.rst

 improvements?
 Please feel free to get in touch and `submit an issue`_ or add your point of view or additional information on an existing one if relevant.

 Want to contribute?
-Please comment on the issue you would like to address, or open a new one before getting started proposing a patch, so there is visibility on what is planned.
+Please see :doc:`our contributing guide <contributing>`.

 Public API